michaelw123/gym-scala-client/README.md

 CartPole has been implemented in Scala using gym-scala-client.
 Contributions of other gym environment implementation are welcome.

-Please cite this project if it is useful to your scala implementation.
+Please cite this project if it helps your Scala AI project!